Jason Li: Business career

 Li began his working career as a solicitor for Corrs Chambers Westgarth, working for the law firm until 1999.
-During this time, Li also briefly worked at the United Nations, for the International Criminal Tribunal for the Former Yugoslavia at the Hague, Netherlands, working as an associate to H.E.
+During this time, Li also briefly worked at the United Nations, for the International Criminal Tribunal for the former Yugoslavia at the Hague, Netherlands, working as an associate to H.E.
 Judge Lal Vohrah.
 During his time in New York in 2000, he was an Associate in the Corporate Division of Davis Polk & Wardwell.

-Upon returning to Sydney, he founded Professional Search Pty Ltd, working as executive director of the legal and accounting digital services platform.
+On returning to Sydney he founded Professional Search Pty Ltd, working as executive director of the legal and accounting digital services platform.
 He sold this business in 2002.

 Li then continued his professional career at Insurance Australia Group (IAG).
-From 2002 to 2004 he worked as the Head of Sustainability, with the responsibility of leading IAG's sustainability program for which IAG was named Sustainable Company of the Year in 2003.
+From 2002 to 2004 he worked as the head of sustainability, with the responsibility of leading IAG's sustainability program for which IAG was named Sustainable Company of the Year in 2003.
 He was then promoted to Head of China Strategy from 2004 to 2005, working on IAG's acquisition of the China Automobile Association as well as strategic investment in China Pacific Insurance Co.
-In 2005, Li was appointed General Manager, Sales & Marketing for the newly acquired IAG subsidiary China Automobile Association in Beijing.
+In 2005 Li was appointed general manager of sales and marketing for the newly acquired IAG subsidiary China Automobile Association in Beijing.

-In 2007, Li founded Yatsen Associates, a boutique cross-border corporate finance advisory firm, specialising in complex cross-border mergers and acquisitions and capital raising mandates.
+In 2007 Li founded Yatsen Associates, a boutique cross-border corporate finance advisory firm, specialising in complex cross-border mergers and acquisitions and capital raising mandates.
 Many of Yatsen Associates' clientele have interests in oil, natural gas, clean energy, coal, and agricultural businesses in China and Central Asia.

-From 2013, he has been the Executive Chairman of Vantage Asia Holdings.
+From 2013 he has been the executive chair of Vantage Asia Holdings.
 Vantage Asia Holdings manages a broad portfolio of investments both in Asia and Australia, including resources and technology firms, retail hospitality, student accommodation and vitamins/supplements firms.
-In 2022 it has been reported that the company has a one-page website that lists a non-functioning phone number.